Pre-School & Elementary Programs

 Elementary – Middle School Programs

 The Joyful Voices is a choir comprised of singers from grades 1 through 5.
-The choir typically rehearses Sunday afternoons at 4:00, prior to Woodlawn’s Vesper service, and ordinarily sings once a month, often at our Intergenerational Service.
+The choir typically rehearse Sunday afternoons at 4:00, and sing once a month, at our Intergenerational Service.

-Kid Connection is a mid-week program for children aged 4-years-old through fifth grade.
-Meetings are held in the Ministry Center two Wednesdays each month, from 6:45 – 8:00 p.m.
-The program is designed to build faith, to foster community, and of course to have fun!
+Kid Connection is a mid-week program for children aged 4-years-old through sixth grade.
+Meetings are held in the Ministry Center two Wednesdays each month, from 6:30 – 8:00 p.m.
+The program is designed to build faith, to foster community, and of course, to have fun!

 Middle School Programs